akatche/projectmark/README.md

 - Change APP_URL, DB_DATABASE, DB_USERNAME, DB_PASSWORD to suit your environment
 - Please use Redis or Memcached in CACHE_DRIVER and QUEUE_CONNECTION

-Run commands in this following order
+Run the following commands in order

 - Laravel Installation
 ```console